 If performed, sending a copy of the concert program would be a valuable affirmation.
-If recorded, notification and attribution would be appropriate
+If recorded, notification and attribution would be appropriate professional courtesies and a copy of the recording would be greatly appreciated!

 For a full description of these requests and more scores, visit: www.shorchor.net